LongJun123456/Faster-rcnn-tensorflow/README.md

 cd $PATH_ROOT
 python test_show_image.py
 ```
+You can change the img_save_num for the num of image showing in config.py, default 2

 # End
 More dection network  re-implementation of tensorflow will be uploaded in the feature, FPN,YOLO..<br>